 Originally this home was the home of the Fales Family.
 It is also the only house that is still standing in the neighborhood that was affected when this section of Walpole became part of Norwood at the time it was formed.

-Eliphalet Fales owned the 8 acre parcel of land along Wilson Street by 1814 when he sold a piece of the land to Asa Fisher to build a road (now Wilson St.) down to William Bullard’s house.
+Eliphalet Fales owned the 8-acre parcel of land along Wilson Street by 1814 when he sold a piece of the land to Asa Fisher to build a road (now Wilson St.) down to William Bullard’s house.
 This new street was called “Bullard Road, before it was named after Edwin Wilson who lived at the end of the street.
 The name change probably occurred about the time Norwood was established.
-In 1850 Eliphalet Newman Fales bought from his siblings their share of the 8 acres in Walpole: Horace, Mentor, Olive, Harriet Fuller and Charlotte Smith in 1849.
+In 1850 Eliphalet Newman Fales bought from his siblings their share of the 8 acres in Walpole: Horace, Mentor, Olive, Harriet Fuller, and Charlotte Smith in 1849.
 Eliphalet N. Fales sold the property to his sister Olive Fales in 1850.
 In the 1850 deeds the land is described as an eight-acre wood lot.
 It would have been Olive who built the house that now stands on the property and in 1870 she was living in the home with her mother and siblings, Mentor, Charlotte Smith, and John.
 She left it in her will to her sister, Harriet Fuller, which her son Benjamin W. Fuller inherited.
 He then sold the property to Joseph Gunther and his wife Maria E. Liecht in 1892.
 In 1927 the property was sold to Adolphus Wiskelis, a Lithuanian, who broke the house up into apartments.
 He lived on the first floor and rented out the second floor and sold the 7-acre parcel of the land to Norwood Estates, Inc in 1927.
 That parcel is now the playground and playing fields.

 Wilson Street Playground (between #56 and #90 Wilson)

 The current playing fields belong to the Town of Norwood Recreation Department.
 However, originally owned by Eliphalet Fales’ family.
 It was sold to Joseph and Maria Gunthner in 1892 it was approximately eight acres.
 In 1923 Widow Marie Gunthner sold the property to David Noble who in turn sold it in 1927 to Aldolphus Wiskelis, a Lithuanian.
 Wiskelis sold a seven-acre parcel off to the Norwood Estates, Inc. in November of 1928.
 Approximately ten years later a group of seventeen people formed the Wilson Street Improvement Association, and one of their goals was to build a playground on this now eleven-acre site.
 In January 1939 Edson Eckhardt, president of the association, approached the Board of Selectman asking for about $4500 to clear, grade, and seed the area as well as purchase play equipment.
-A 1947 plan of the Garden Parkway development of “Holmwood” shows/lists these fields a the “Town of Norwood Playground.”
+A 1947 plan of the Garden Parkway development of “Holmwood” shows/lists these fields as the “Town of Norwood Playground.”

 Today the Wilson Street Playground and Park is encompasses 11 acres.
 There is a groomed area for playing and a wood area as well.
 Originally this playground was equipped with a large metal swing set, which is still in use today.
 It is highly likely the playground also had a jungle gym and a slide.
 In the early 1990s, unsafe play equipment was removed and a new tot lot installed.
 Over the years the Babe Ruth baseball diamond has been upgraded and on most summer evenings one may find an organized little league game or a pick-up game being played here.